Cookie Monster Ice Cream

 Me: “Is it raw chocolate chip cookie dough or baked chocolate chip cookies that are broken up?”

-Hatti: “cookie dough is not baked – and there are Oreos – alot of cookie dough and Oreos so you get some in every bite”
+Hatti: “do not bake the cookie dough – and there are Oreos – a lot of cookie dough and Oreos so you get some in every bite”

 pause…